1. Resources

 Chargebacks 101 Resources Hub

 Welcome to Chargebacks 101!
-We look at what merchants & consumers need to know about what chargebacks are, how they work, and when to use one.
+We’re looking at what merchants & consumers need to know about chargebacks — what they are, how they work, and when to use one.

-The Complete Chargeback Guide for Merchants and Consumers
+The Complete Chargeback Guide for Merchants & Consumers

-The chargeback process is antiquated and governed by rules that are often unevenly enforced.
-Both merchants and consumers can feel frustrated by the system.
+The chargeback process is a simple task for cardholders.
+But, it’s causing serious headaches for merchants.
+While well-intentioned, the chargeback process is antiquated and governed by rules that are often unevenly enforced.
+It’s easy to feel frustrated by the system.

 In this article, we’ll explore how chargebacks work, where they came from, and how they have changed over time.
-We’ll also examine some of the consequences of chargeback misuse.
+We’ll also examine some of the consequences of chargeback misuse, and see what merchants can do to manage chargeback risk.

 What Are Chargebacks?